groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.3-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.3.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.3.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **Introduced ability to encode custom objects to QR-Code Signature** for all supported Document types.
 Any class can be used to embedded it to QRCode Signature.
 Optional few attributes can be used to specify names and format of data for objects serialization.
 New attributes allow to specify format and names of object fields/properties serialization.
 By default serialization format to QR-Code is Json format.
 Future versions will include ability to specify custom serialization and de-serialization of objects.
 New attribute **FormatAttribute** allows to specify name and data format for class property.
 Attribute **SkipSerializationAttribute** allows to skip member of class for serialization.
 These attributes are optional.